Alcohol laws of Mississippi: Dry state (1933–1965)

 Prohibition at the national level ended on December 5, 1933, with the ratification of the Twenty-first Amendment.
 Mississippi was not one of the 38 states to ratify the amendment, and the previously existing state laws banning alcohol were not affected by the repeal of national Prohibition.
 However, the Mississippi law lacked enforcement at the state level, so when federal enforcement ended, it was left to county and district officials to prosecute alcohol offenses.

 The sale of beer and light wine, then legally defined as having an alcohol content by weight of four percent or less, was made legal in all parts of Mississippi on February 26, 1934.
 The law provided for counties to hold a referendum once every five years on whether to continue allowing the sale of beer, as well as for a statewide referendum on the question of legalizing hard liquor.
 If the referendum question had been approved by a majority of Mississippi voters, it would have created a state liquor commission, responsible for state-owned liquor stores located only in those counties where a majority voted "yes".
 The statewide referendum was held on July 10, 1934, and legal liquor was rejected by a wide margin.
 Additionally, Jefferson Davis County scheduled its beer referendum on the same date, becoming the first county in Mississippi to re-prohibit beer.

 By October 1937, a beer referendum had been held in 45 of Mississippi's 82 counties, with 42 voting to ban it and three choosing to allow its continued sale.
 The state legislature modified the law in 1950 to allow cities with a population of 2,500 or more to hold a beer referendum separately from the surrounding county.
 In 1956, the possession of any quantity of beer in counties where it could not be sold was banned.
 At that time, 53 counties had voted to outlaw beer (with the exception of two cities inside those counties that had re-legalized it), while 29 counties continued to allow it.

-Beginning on April 1, 1944, Mississippi House Bill 892 levied a 10 percent tax on "any tangible property, articles or commodities whatsoever, the sale of distribution of which is prohibited by law".
+Beginning on April 1, 1944, Mississippi House Bill 892 levied a 10 percent tax on "any tangible property, articles or commodities whatsoever, the sale or distribution of which is prohibited by law".
 Commonly known as the "black market tax" or "bootleg tax", this law was understood at the time to refer primarily to the sale of liquor.
 The National Tax Association observed that it was "unique in the annals of American state taxation" and that "except as a form of legal blackmail, it is difficult to see how such a tax can be effectively administered".
 However, in its first month, the tax collected revenues of $29,111 from an estimated 1,000 illegal liquor dealers and sellers of other illegal goods.